dojyorin/ffxiv_eorzeatime/README.md

 Calculate Eorzea time.

 ## Details
+Calculate Eorzea time in online game [Final Fantasy XIV](https://jp.finalfantasyxiv.com).

-Calculate to Eorzea time from real-world time.
+Eorzea time can be calculated from real-world time.

 ## Eorzea Time Specifications
 There are three differences between time in real-world and Eorzea.